Locations

 A renewed EA starts the next cycle.
 To sustain compliance (and cost-optimization) through the term, put strong Software Asset Management (SAM) practices in place:

-- Regular internal audits: Schedule periodic (e.g., annual or semi-annual) internal reviews to catch any drift in usage vs. licenses.
+• Regular internal audits: Schedule periodic internal reviews (e.g., annual or semi-annual) to detect any drift in usage versus licenses.

-- Governance for new deployments: Make it policy that IT cannot deploy a new server, spin up an Azure service, or assign a Power BI license without considering licensing implications and updating the records.
+• Governance for new deployments: Establish a policy that IT cannot deploy a new server, spin up an Azure service, or assign a Power BI license without considering licensing implications and updating the relevant records.
 A simple request process can flag procurement whenever new licenses might be needed (or reallocation from the existing pool if available).

-- Stay informed on licensing changes: Microsoft regularly updates product terms and usage rights.
-Ensure someone on your team or an external advisor monitors those changes to alert you if something affects your compliance or opportunities (e.g., a new benefit you can use, or a rule that requires action).
+• Stay informed on licensing changes: Microsoft regularly updates product terms and usage rights.
+Ensure that someone on your team or an external advisor monitors those changes to alert you if anything affects your compliance or opportunities (e.g., a new benefit you can utilize, or a rule that requires action).

-- Training and awareness: Educate technical teams on the basics of Microsoft licensing that are relevant to them.
-They don’t need to be experts, but if system admins know, for example, that every SQL instance needs a license or every user added needs a CAL or cloud license, they are more likely to involve asset management at the right time.
+• Training and Awareness: Educate technical teams on the basics of Microsoft licensing that are relevant to their roles.
+They don’t need to be experts, but if system administrators know, for example, that every SQL instance requires a license or that every user added needs a CAL or cloud license, they are more likely to involve asset management at the right time.
 Sometimes, well-meaning IT staff spin things up, not realizing the cost impact.

 Considerations: